Self-Hosting

 Production Deployment

-Deploy Emberly to a server with Docker Compose.
+Deploy Emberly to a Linux server with Bun and systemd.

 Environment Variables